Introduction of OAE

 Open Access Articles

-All articles on the OAE website are free to read, download, and reprint (including PDF and HTML versions), which means articles are accessible without any restrictions and subject only to proper attribution (citing in an academic context and not for commercial purposes).
+All articles on the OAE website are free to read, download, and reprint (including PDF and HTML versions), which means articles are accessible without any restrictions and subject only to proper attribution (citing in an academic context).

 We provide a convenient way for users to make printed copies of articles.
 As a courtesy, however, anyone wishing to reproduce large quantities of an open-access article (200+) should inform the copyright holder, and we additionally suggest a contribution in support of open-access publications.